denadai2/marcodena.it/content/static-blogs.md

 Exceprt: How to move your (Wordpress) blog into a static HTML website and host it for free.

 I was a PHP developer and I lived the blog fashion bubble when everyone made blogs, even talking about non-sense.
-Since that "era" [Wordpress](http://www.wordpress.org) established the "standard de-facto" of the blogging platforms.
-Wordpress is highly customizable (it has more than 15'000 of plugins), it is used by high profile websites like [The New York Observer](http://www.observer.com/) and someone is even using it as CMS.
+Since that "era", [Wordpress](http://www.wordpress.org) established the "standard de-facto" among the blogging platforms.
+Wordpress has been highly customizable (it has more than 15'000 of plugins), it is still used by high profile websites like [The New York Observer](http://www.observer.com/) and someone is even using it as CMS.
+Being a developer doesn't mean that you have time to make your own projects.
+In fact, we usually have time for the others but not for ourselves.
+Personally, I also get easily tired by upgrades, bugs, exploits that I could encounter building a simple personal portfolio website;

-As I said I am a developer since many years ago and I barely managed to build this portfolio, because usually we have time for others but not for ourselves.
-Moreover I easily get tired: upgrades? bugs? exploits?
-I really can't handle all these things anymore, also because I don't use Wordpress anywhere but here.
+I really can't handle all these things anymore, especially because I usually don't develop Wordpress websites, so I'm not continuosly updated.

 I also saw the evolution of Wordpress: from a small and not well written script, it became a fancy not well written OOP script.